dplesca/go-omxremote/README.md

 ### Credits

-It's written in go, uses [httprouter](https://github.com/julienschmidt/httprouter) as a router, [color](https://github.com/fatih/color) for colorized output and [esc](https://github.com/mjibson/esc) to generate and embed assets in go source files.
+It's written in go, uses [httprouter](https://github.com/julienschmidt/httprouter) as a router and [esc](https://github.com/mjibson/esc) to generate and embed assets in go source files.
 The front-end is written in [vue](https://vuejs.org/), the style uses [bulma](http://bulma.io/).

 ### Screenshot